thu-pacman/GraphPi/README.md

 If you are still confused, you can see `tianhe/baseline_test.cpp` as an example.
 This program is following steps above.

-Many function are implemented for debug and experiment, you can just ignored them.
+Many functions are implemented for debugging and experiments, you can just ignore them.